Explained: What Is a Satellite and How Does It Work?

 Earth Observation

-Earth observation satellites are all about observing the Earth.
-However, what they observe depends on various factors such as their payload, the type of orbit they are in, as well as the imaging instruments used.
+Earth observation satellites are designed to observe the Earth.
+However, what they observe depends on various factors, such as their payload, the type of orbit they are in, and the imaging instruments used.

-The function of these satellites is to closely monitor environmental changes that can have detrimental effects on humans, such as volcanoes and eruptions, bushfires, ice shifts, and hurricanes.
+These satellites monitor environmental changes that can have detrimental effects on humans, such as volcanoes and eruptions, bushfires, ice shifts, and hurricanes.

 Most importantly, these satellites help farmers predict which crops to grow in what seasons.